 Adjunct Professor of Law

-His writings have been cited by such journals as the University of Michigan Law Review, the University of North Carolina Law Review, the Harvard Journal of Law & Public Policy, the Harvard Journal of Law & Technology, the University of Southern California Law Review, the American University Law Review, the UCLA Law Review, the BU Law Review, the William & Mary Law Review, the University of Illinois Law Review, and many others.
-His recent publications include such topics as New York’s separate entity rule and ATA litigation against banks.
-Prior to joining Dorsey & Whitney LLP, Lanier Saperstein worked at the major international law firms of Allen & Overy LLP and Simpson Thacher & Bartlett LLP.
-Lanier Saperstein has been quoted in major Chinese media, including People’s Daily, Phoenix Television, Tencent, and Sing Tao Daily.
+Lanier’s writings have been cited in prominent law reviews and journals such as the University of Michigan Law Review, the University of North Carolina Law Review, the Harvard Journal of Law & Public Policy, the Harvard Journal of Law & Technology, the University of Southern California Law Review, the American University Law Review, the UCLA Law Review, the BU Law Review, the William & Mary Law Review, the University of Illinois Law Review, among others.

 JD, cum laude, Northwestern University School of Law